Febrero: Sneak Peek: Bouns Content :

 “That’s not how it works.
 You can’t just give teotl back.”

-“What dose it mean to give teotl anyways.
+“What does it mean to give teotl anyways.
 Is it the same as when I—”

-“No.” K’iche shoot that train of thought quick.
-He wasn’t going to lie just to ease her, but his close proximity could soothed her heart.
+“No.” K’iche shot that train of thought quick.
+He would not lie just to ease her, but his proximity could soothe her heart.

-“This isn’t normal.” she whispers there body heat a gift.
-All to soon she side steps him— her eyes back on her daughter chasing the dog in circles.
+“This isn’t normal.”
+She whispers, their body heat a gift.
+All too soon she sidesteps him — her eyes back on her daughter chasing the dog in circles.

 “Febrero.”